martinjohnstonACN/connect-4/README.md

 *After each win, the running scores of each player are posted to score service and top ten scores should be displayed*

 **User story 17:**
-- [ ] Split into client & server
+- [🎯] Split into client & server
-- [ ] Store game scores on the server
+- [🎯] Store game scores on the server
-- [ ] API design follows RESTful standards
+- [🎯] API design follows RESTful standards
-- [ ] API endpoint exists to get high scores
+- [🎯] API endpoint exists to get high scores
-- [ ] API endpoint exists to post score for a player
+- [🎯] API endpoint exists to post score for a player
-- [ ] Error handling exists for server calls
+- [🎯] Error handling exists for server calls

 ## Server side game logic

 **User story 18 (stretch):**
-- [ ] Move take turn and check winner logic to server side
+- [🎯] Move take turn and check winner logic to server side
-- [ ] Client side is responsible only for view logic / DOM manipulation
+- [🎯] Client side is responsible only for view logic / DOM manipulation

 # Advanced game functionality

 **User story 19 (stretch):**
-- [ ] Multiplayer capability
+- [❓/❌] Multiplayer capability

 **User story 20 (stretch):**
-- [ ] AI player
+- [🎯] AI player ---MAYBE USE MINMAX ALG

 **User story 21 (stretch):**
-- [ ] Let the user choose the size of board they want to play on
+- [❌] Let the user choose the size of board they want to play on

 **User story 22 (stretch):**
-- [ ] Extra ideas at developer's discretion
+- [❓] Extra ideas at developer's discretion